eip-home/eip-headers/CONTRIBUTING.md

 # Contributing

+Currently this document is not submitted as Internet Draft.
+A future version of this document could be submitted as Internet Draft, but there is not yet a plan to do it.
+Contributions to this document are welcome and can be discussed in the EIP Special Interest Group mailing list eip@postino.cnit.it

+## Rules for Contributing to IETF documents

+(In case the document will become an IETF document, the following rules apply)

 This repository relates to activities in the Internet Engineering Task Force ([IETF](https://www.ietf.org/)).
 All material in this repository is considered Contributions to the IETF Standards Process, as defined in the intellectual